wgao19/joes-valley-study-notes/README.md

 * [Mountainworks](https://www.facebook.com/Mountainworks-89123578696/) in Provo, UT.
 Though on the way to Orangeville.

 * [My Airbnb Host](https://www.airbnb.com.sg/users/show/77031235) has a few different crashpads and they range from 5$ to 8$ a day.

+* [Cup of Joe’s](https://goo.gl/maps/qMiyWe8qwW92) has a couple of organic crashpads said to cost $10 each.

 Also according to her: